Fraud Blocker

 • Poor posture.

-Then, how camping can help you to build connections with nature?
+Then, how can camping help you build connections with nature?
 The answer is very simple: you’ll be immersed on the spot.
 You’ll go back to basics: collect wood to start a bonfire, set up a tent, and cook in a very rustic way.
 Life is simpler while camping!

 The Biophilia hypothesis states that humans have an innate tendency to seek connection with nature and other forms of life.
-Actually, the appreciation of nature is a clear sign of this hypothesis and people have it integrated into them.
+The appreciation of nature is a clear sign of this hypothesis, and people have it integrated into them.
 Nature itself has benefits for health in general.
 Humans need nature to be in good shape.
-For example, vitamin D that comes from sunlight is vital for the human body.
+For example, vitamin D, which comes from sunlight, is vital for the human body.

 Camping and outdoor activities allow you to unplug from modern city life